 What’s happening in this project?

-Our researchers are building Tommy’s Net, a database that holds pregnancy and outcomes information for many women treated at different hospitals and clinics, as well as current medical records from GP surgeries and details of subsequent pregnancies.
-Tommy’s Net will also store information from lots of different clinical trials, including those funded by Tommy’s.
-This will bring together a vast amount of data from different places to help researchers find out more about the women who are most at risk of miscarriage.
+Our researchers have been building Tommy’s Net, a database that holds pregnancy and outcomes information about women participating in Tommy’s miscarriage studies, alongside their current medical records and details of subsequent pregnancies.
+This has brought together a vast amount of data from different places to help researchers find out more about who is most at risk of miscarriage.